 In some situations, however, such as the view bogdan brought in comments on this article, users simply Keep deleted.

-Can you tell me how to delete a User Administrator in Windows XP because it does not let me […] Of course I log in with the Administrator user and the password when it starts Windows XP.
+Can you tell me how to delete a user?
+Administrator in Windows XP because it doesn't let me […] Of course I log in with the user Administrator and the password when it starts Windows XP.
 I can't delete it from the Control Panel.

-The most likely cause of this problem may be times that user belongs to the Administrators group of the system (and were granted Administrator privileges when it was created), in which case you must first boot Windowsul in Safe Mode then we login using the username Administrator default user to delete "stubborn" or user Administrator (the set of Windows XP) not active (That can be accessed only in Safe Mode) and outside of the user that we want to delete do not have another user created in the system (Windowsthe user needs at least one user to be able to load).
+The most likely cause of this problem may be times that the user is part of the group Administratori of the system (and were granted privileges of administrator when it was created), in which case you must first boot Windowsthe in Safe Mode then we login using the username Administrator default to be able to delete the "stubborn" user, or the user Administrator (the one created by Windows XP) not active (ie it can only be accessed in Safe Mode) and apart from the user we want to delete, we don't have another user created in the system (Windowsthe user needs at least one user to be able to load).

-In this case it is a Administrator user (First version) not let removed from the system using the method described at the beginning of this article.
-If the user can not be removed from control Panel not when Windowsthe boot is in Safe Mode, the next method will definitely have more chances of success.
+In this case it is a user Administrator (First version) not let removed from the system using the method described at the beginning of this article.
+If the user can not be removed from control Panel not when Windowsis booted into Safe Mode, the following method will definitely have more chances of success.

 - boot Windows XP in Safe ModeThen open Run from Start Menu

-- in the field of law Open type the command userpassword2 control and click on OK
+- in the field of law Open type the command userpass controlword2 and click on OK

 - opens a window User Accounts which will list all existing users in Windows.
 Select the user you want to delete and click remove